Dootmaan/Point-Unet/readme.md

 # Point-Unet

+## Update 2021/12/1

+With Adam8bit, the model finally reaches a 0.66 dice.
+However, for a task using T2 as input and WT as label, the saliency attention network can already achieve a 0.815 DSC.
+The official code is still unavailable so i'll keep working on this project.

 ## Update 2021/11/28

 It's weird that RandLA-Net can only achieve ~0.6 dice in the testset, which is inconsistent with the Point-Unet paper.
 I also tried to cut down the number of points to a half and uses the original Adam optimized and it is still around 0.6 dice.
 Please send me a pull request if you find any bugs in my code.